Law Offices of Chris M. Ingram

 I-94 vs. Visa

-The visa in your passport serves as your entry document into the United States, meaning it is used the gain entry into the United States.
+The visa in your passport serves as your entry document into the United States, meaning it is used to gain entry into the United States.

 The class of your visa also governs your purpose for being in the United States.
 As seen in our example of a B1/B2 Visitor’s Visa, this individual is not eligible to work in the United States and can only stay for up to 6 months, even though her visa may be valid for multiple entries for the next 10 years.